 - a.
 Exponent part in data contains non-digit after D, E, +, or (input only). - b.
-The data read in using an I specification in a FORMAT statement is either: - l) Greater than the maximum integer allowed (549755813887). - 2) Double or real. - c.
-The list element using a D specification in a FORMAT statement is not double precision. - d.
-The list element using an E, F, or G specification in a FORMAT statement is logical, integer, or double precision. - e.
-The list element using an L specification in a FORMAT statement is not logical.
+The data read in using an I specification in a FORMAT statement is either: - 1) Greater than the maximum integer allowed (549755813887). - 2) Double, real, or alpha. - c.
+The list element using a D specification in a FORMAT statement is not double precision (output only). - d.
+The list element using an E, F, or G specification in a FORMAT statement is logical, integer, or double precision (output only). - e.
+The list element using an L specification in a FORMAT statement is not logical (output only).